 HOW TO INSTALL SIDING AND TRIM ON A SHED

-Before I list all the materials we used, I wanted to talk about the type of siding.
-We decided to use LP Smartsiding because of how easy it is to install and cut.
+Before I list all the materials we used, let’s talk about the type of siding.
+We chose LP Smartsiding because of how easy it is to cut and install.
 Please note that this is not a sponsored post.
-The other siding we were thinking about using was a cement siding.
-But it was heavy and required a certain saw blade.
-This would make it difficult to install.
-So we picked the LP Smartsiding.

-Disclosure: This post contains some affiliate links for your convenience, click here to read my full disclosure policy.
+Disclosure: This post contains some affiliate links or referral links for your convenience.
+It is a way for this site to earn advertising commissions by advertising or linking to specific products and/or services.
+Click here to read my full disclosure policy.

 MATERIALS: